Basehor-Linwood High School: Linwood before merger

 In 1921 a new high school opened, at a cost of $150,000.

 Academics

 In 2011, Basehor-Linwood High School was selected for the National Blue Ribbon Award, which recognizes public and private schools throughout the country for extreme improvement or high academic achievement.
 At the time, students attending the school scored at the top 15% average in mathematics and reading in the State of Kansas.
-In September of 2012, U.S. Secretary of Education Arne Duncan officially named Basehor-Linwood as a National Blue Ribbon School, along with 5 other schools in the Kansas City area.
+In September 2012, U.S. Secretary of Education Arne Duncan officially named Basehor-Linwood as a National Blue Ribbon School, along with 5 other schools in the Kansas City area.

 Athletics

 The Bobcats compete in the United Kansas Conference and are classified as a 5A school, which is the second largest classification in Kansas according to the Kansas State High School Activities Association.
 Throughout its history, Basehor-Linwood has won several state championships in various sports.
 Many graduates have gone on to participate in college athletics.